Please note, as of February 17, 2022, “Utica College” is now “Utica University.”

 At Utica College, you will not only be immersed in a business-oriented management curriculum, but a well-rounded liberal arts one as well.
 Finally, you will be a leader who is able to solve critical problems in health care delivery, which is critical in this time in our history.
 I hope this overview has been helpful for you as you decide your next step in your academic career journey.
 Thank you.

 Discover how a career in healthcare management will fuel your passion for helping others and drive growth in a dynamic business environment.
-In this video, Professor Maria DeGiglio, MA, BCPA, Director of Healthcare Management Programs, explains the benefits of preparing for this field with Utica College.
+In this video, Professor Maria DeGiglio, MA, BCPA, Director of Healthcare Management Programs, explains the benefits of preparing for this field with Utica University.

 Request more information about our faculty and programs or call 315.732.2640 or toll-free 866.295.3106.
 Have a great day.